embroider-build/embroider/SPEC.md

 Path to a package's build-time hooks file.

-## entrypoints
+## assets

 ```
 Allowed in: apps
 Status: encouraged
 ```

 List of paths to files (of any type) that must be present as valid URLs in the final output.
-HTML files are typical entrypoints, but so is anything that we cannot otherwise rule out.
-For example: everything in `/public` in a traditional Ember app goes into `entrypoints`, since we can't know if anybody expects them to be remain present on the web.
+HTML files are typical assets, but so is anything that we cannot otherwise rule out.
+For example: everything in `/public` in a traditional Ember app goes into `assets`, since we can't know if anybody expects them to be remain present on the web.

 Note that this is for use in apps, which means in _compiled_ apps that are being handed off for final stage packaging.
 Mostly this is relevant only to authors of final stage packagers.